 Priority of Services

-References services are provided on a first come first serve basis.
-In-person references will take first precedence over phone and email.
+References services are provided on a first-come, first-served basis.
+In-person references will take precedence over phone and email.

 Types of Services

-The types of services the Reference Staff will assist include:
+The types of services the Reference Staff will assist:

 - Suggest appropriate titles or resources.